 This part of Yountville, which we call NoYo (North Yountville) used to be known as the “Chinahouse” part of town – not quite large enough of an area to be called Chinatown.

 Until the complete interior and exterior courtyard redesign of 2018 (led by John Gillam of Backen, Gillam, & Kroeger Architects), Michael Polenske’s Bespoke Collection was curating and managing the art collection housed within the space and grounds.
-Ma(i)sonry closed temporarily in 2018 and reopened on October 1st that same year as part of the Restoration Hardware Gallery and Cafe (the Yountville RH Campus).
+Ma(i)sonry closed temporarily in 2018 and reopened on October 1st that same year as part of the RH Gallery and Cafe (the Yountville RH Campus).
 The changes are dramatic; the art collection has been removed, the building offers more space and less objects with the focus now being on the wine.

 A chandelier heavy decor is prominently featured in both the Wine Vault, the Cafe and the neighboring lifestyle gallery.
 The focus of this campus is as their tagline indicates, “an integration of food, wine, art & design”.
 While the previous selection of wines was limited to certain Napa based vintners, wines from several of these vintners continue to be offered here, however the wine selection has increased dramatically – focusing primarily on some of Napa’s most premium producers (although there are a number of higher end Sonoma County based wines also offered).
 And a number of the wines offered are produced from wineries who typically do not maintain their own tasting rooms or other public tasting spaces.
 As a result, if you would like to taste through just one of these producer’s wines you may do so by requesting one of their “wine flights”.
 And specific winemakers whose wines are represented here may host guests from time to time.

-Wines can be ordered by the bottle and enjoyed inside the building or in the bucolic courtyard in a number of relaxing spaces nestled under the old olive trees.
+Wines can also be ordered by the bottle and enjoyed inside the building or in the bucolic courtyard in a number of relaxing spaces nestled under the old olive trees.
 And a separate building at the edge of courtyard offers a variety of wines by the glass as well as coffee, tea and miscellaneous drinks including several specialty beers.

 RH Wine Vault also provides more intimate tasting experiences by appointment, held upstairs in either of their two private rooms.
 This setting is an opulent reminder that when one thinks Yountville has reached a certain sophistication plateau, another space comes along and sets the bar even higher.
 Although for some quick perspective, after visiting the RH campus, duck into the dive bar Pancha’s located just north and across the street.
 A visit there, perhaps will give one some perspective of what parts of Yountville used to feel like.
+One can smell the cigarette smoke emanating from both within the building and from years of buildup within the walls, simply by walking close to its exterior.

-Several unique tasting experiences are offered at The Wine Vault including the Wine & Cheese Experience – which pairs some of their member wines with both local and imported cheese and charcuterie, the Wine & Caviar Tasting – with member wines paired with locally sourced caviar and their Apres the Day – an after hours private tasting hosted by one of their wine consultants (ideal for slightly larger groups).
+Several unique tasting experiences are offered at The Wine Vault including the Wine & Cheese Experience – which pairs some of their member wines with both local and imported cheese and charcuterie, the Wine & Caviar Tasting – with member wines paired with locally sourced caviar and their Apres the Day – an afterhours private tasting hosted by one of their wine consultants (ideal for slightly larger groups).

 Note that the RH Wine Vault also offers concierge services to help hand craft customized itineraries in the Napa Valley (including a visit to their tasting room) as well as helping to organize lodging, lunch and dinner reservations as well as transportation.
 Inquire for details.
 This is a somewhat unique offering by a Napa Valley tasting room.